Most deal sites want to show you everything. We want to show you as little as possible.

 We cross-reference prices across multiple retailers and track pricing history.
 A deal must represent a genuine savings opportunity compared to recent market prices, not just the manufacturer's suggested retail price.

-We don't list deals from unknown third-party marketplace sellers, pop-up websites, or social media ads — regardless of how good the price looks.
-If you can't return it easily or reach customer support, it's not worth the risk.
+The third gate: is the seller trustworthy?
+We only list deals from retailers with established reputations — major names like Best Buy, Target, Walmart, and Costco, brand-direct stores like Apple, Dyson, and Nike, and established specialty retailers like REI, Sephora, and Nordstrom.
+We don't list deals from unknown third-party marketplace sellers, pop-up websites, or social media ads, regardless of how tempting the price looks.
+If you can't easily return it or reach someone in customer support, it's not worth the risk.

 The Weekend Framework

 Our name is "Weekendwire" for a reason.
-We operate on a weekly cycle:
+We operate on a weekly cycle that gives structure to something that's usually an overwhelming mess.

 This framework exists because decision fatigue is real.
 When deals are available indefinitely, there's no urgency to evaluate them and no structure to the experience.
 Our weekly reset gives you a clear window: these are this weekend's best deals.
 After Sunday, they're gone.